Spring arrives with milder weather, rain returns by midweek

 A storm complex coming out of the Rockies will bring showers beginning Tuesday evening and continuing on and off most of the rest of the week.
 Temperatures will be warmest on Wednesday, close to 70, as a warm front lifts north with low pressure in the Midwest.

 A cold front will move through later in the week, with showers and a cooldown heading into the weekend.
-Drier weather will return in time for the last weekend of March.
+A mix of rain and snow showers is likely Friday and Saturday, with highs in the low to mid-40s.

 Forecast